Manila Cathedral: Patroness

 Manila Cathedral is dedicated to the Blessed Virgin Mary under the title of the Immaculate Conception, who is honored as the Principal Patroness of the Philippines.
 The 9 ft bronze statue, which was designed by Italian sculptor Vincenzo Assenza (1915–1981), is located above the high altar.

 Prior to 1988, the bronze statue was painted gold, though the twelve star halo-aureola is made of gold.
 Inscribed on the baldachin above the statue of the Immaculate Conception is the Latin antiphon Tota pulchra es, Maria, et macula originalis non est in Te ("Thou art all-beautiful, Mary, and the original stain [spot] (of sin) is not in thee").

 In 1581, Pope Gregory XIII issued a papal bull consecrating the cathedral building to The Purest and Immaculate Conception of Mary.
 Miguel López de Legazpi consecrated the City of Manila to Saint Potenciana.
 Pope Pius XII, on September 12, 1942, reiterated this patronage for the Filipino people to La Purísima Inmaculada Concepción through the papal bull Impositi Nobis Apostolici, while Saint Rose of Lima and Saint Potenciana remained as the secondary patronesses of the Filipino people.
 The same pope, through "Quidquid ad Dilatandum", reiterated this declaration of patronage on July 16, 1958, through the chancellor of apostolic briefs Gildo Brugnola, who signed and executed the decree.

 The cathedral celebrates its liturgical feast every December 8, the Feast of the Immaculate Conception.

 A bronze life-sized polychromed statue of the Immaculate Conception located above the high altar.

-The image decorated with a large halo for its December 8 feast and the Christmas festivities (2023).
+The image decorated with a large aureola for its December 8 feast and the Christmas festivities (2023).

 The image decorated for its 2024 fiesta.
-Inscribed on the halo is the Latin antiphon Sub tuum praesidium confugimus ("We fly to thy protection, O Holy Mother of God").
+Inscribed on the aureola is the Latin antiphon Sub tuum praesidium confugimus ("We fly to thy protection, O Holy Mother of God").